Carol Doda: Later career

-From the late-1960s through the late-1970s, Doda was the spokesmodel for what is now the San Jose, California television station KICU-TV Channel 36, then known as KGSC-TV.
-Filmed from the waist up and wearing clothes which amplified her most prominent physical attributes, she became known for saying "You're watching the Perfect 36 in San Jose."
+From the late-1960s through the late-1970s, Doda was the spokesmodel for KGSC-TV, later San Jose, California television station KICU-TV Channel 36.
+Filmed from the waist up and wearing clothes which amplified her physical attributes, she became known for saying "You're watching the Perfect 36 in San Jose."
 She would also occasionally appear on-air to do a double entendre laced editorial commentary on the issues of the day.

 Doda appeared as Sadie Thompson in "Rain", at the Encore Theater SF, beginning January 1968.

 In 1982 Doda was again dancing at the Condor three times a night.
-She was 45 years old, yet performed to rock 'n' roll, blues, and ragtime.
+She performed to rock 'n' roll, blues, and ragtime.
 Each act was the same, with Doda appearing in a gold gown, elbow-length gloves, and a diaphanous wraparound.
-Her clothing was removed one piece at a time until she wore only a g-string and the diaphanous wraparound.
+Her clothing was removed one piece at a time until she wore a g-string and the diaphanous wraparound.
 In the final portion she was attired in only the wraparound.
 Her small body looked slimmer without clothes, a perception which was emphasized by the dwarfing effect of her breasts.
 At the time she was taking dance and voice lessons, but had no definite plans for her future.
 Doda quit performing in December 1985.

 During the 1980s, Doda performed throughout Bay Area dance night clubs with her band The Lucky Stiffs.

 Doda retired from stripping in the 1980s and subsequently ran Carol Doda's Champagne and Lace Lingerie Boutique, a lingerie shop in San Francisco.

 Throughout the 2000s and early 2010s, Doda performed fully clothed at several San Francisco North Beach bars and clubs, including Gino & Carlo, Amante's, and Enrico's Supper Club.